Danny-Flames/project-test/README.md

 ## GCCL Dashboard
 🚀 Project Overview
-This is a React.js TypeScript project built with Vite.
+This is an interview React.js TypeScript project built with Vite.
 It features state management using Redux Toolkit, data visualization with Recharts, and styling with Tailwind CSS.

 ## 🌍 Live Demo
 [Deployed URL](https://gems-dashboard.vercel.app/auth/login)